 The Influence of Celtic Military Organization on Ancient European Warfare

-The Celtic peoples, who dominated much of Europe from the Hallstatt and La Tène cultures through the Roman conquests, are often celebrated for their intricate metalwork, vibrant mythology, and fierce independence.
+The Celtic peoples, who dominated much of Europe from the Hallstatt to the La Tène cultures and beyond, are often celebrated for their intricate metalwork, vibrant mythology, and fierce independence.
 Yet their most enduring contribution may lie in how they organized for war.
-Long before the Roman legions perfected their maniple system, Celtic chieftains and war bands developed military structures that emphasized flexibility, coalition-building, and psychological warfare.
-These approaches not only allowed the Celts to resist expanding empires for centuries but also left a deep imprint on the tactical thinking of later European armies, from the Germanic tribes to medieval feudal hosts.
+Long before the Roman legions perfected the manipular system, Celtic chieftains and war bands developed military structures that emphasized flexibility, coalition-building, and psychological warfare.
+These approaches not only allowed the Celts to resist expanding empires for centuries but also left a deep imprint on the tactical thinking of later European armies, from Germanic tribes to medieval feudal hosts.

 Origins and Evolution of Celtic Military Society